 9. Jesus raised up Lazarus after Lazarus had been in the tomb for four days (John 11: 17ff).
 He deliberately did not respond to Mary and Martha’s message until the fourth day, to demonstrate that God could raise anybody from the dead even after four days, if He pleased (John 11: 1ff).
 If by Jewish counting of a day, Christ remained in the grave a bit longer, God, His Father, could handle it as He had demonstrated.
 The LORD God is that powerful!

-Below is a perspective on the three days and three nights Jesus Christ, Yeshua Meshia was in the tomb.
+Below is a perspective on the three days and three nights (or three nights and three days) Jesus Christ, Yeshua Meshia was in the tomb.

 Table 3: Common Beliefs vs Biblical Account

 According to Exodus, the Passover lamb was to be selected on the 10th day of the first month and prepared on the 14th day of the first month (Exodus 12:1ff).
 John states that Jesus knew He would not eat the Passover when He sat down to eat the last supper (on the 14th Nisan, the original day of the first Passover, later changed to the Day of Preparation).
 This eve of the Passover would have started on the 13th day after about six o’clock, when the new day, the 14th day, or the Day of the Preparation, began (John 13:1ff).
 John also states that Jesus was buried on the day of the preparation of the Passover (John 19:42).